ovh/docs/pages/platform/network-services/getting-started-07-creating-vrack/guide.en-ca.md

 Terraform can also be used to manage OVHcloud infrastructures.

 For that you need to cherry-pick the correct terraform provider & resource.
-Find more information in our guide on [how to use Terraform](https://docs.ovh.com/ca/en/public-cloud/how-to-use-terraform/).
+Find more information in our guide on [using Terraform with OVHcloud](https://docs.ovh.com/ca/en/api/terraform-at-ovhcloud/).

 ## Instructions